top of page

 Artist Statement

-The Mexican writer, philosopher, and politician, Jose Vasconcelos has greatly influenced my practice.
+The Mexican writer, philosopher, and politician, Jose Vasconcelos, has profoundly shaped my practice.
 After the Mexican Revolution, Vasconcelos became the Rector of the National University and later, Secretary of Education.
-During his tenure, he commissioned artists to surround themselves with the Mexican people; absorbing their passions and conflicts, allowing artists to discover the true landscape of Mexican life.
+During his tenure, he commissioned artists to immerse themselves in the Mexican people; absorbing their passions and conflicts, allowing artists to discover the true landscape of Mexican life.
 They were given the walls of public buildings to create murals disseminating their knowledge, giving rise to the cultural rebirth: Mexican muralism.
 Vasconcelos intentionally used the artistic talent of Rivera, Orozco, and Siqueiros to educate the masses through a visual vocabulary.
 By his recognition of the importance of reaching new audiences outside of the contemporary art milieu, I too must be able to communicate visually with my community outside normal aesthetics.
 In short, if I want my work to resonate within my community, I must come to them; utilizing the visual and cultural vernacular embedded within my site-specific and guerrilla installations, to engage and conceptually challenge my Latinx community.

 Artist Bio